Changissnz/why_the_US/README.md

 16. The U.S. mantra of war, business, and politics complements the coined sociologist's term, `durable inequality`.
 17. Equal in scope to the U.S.' rich history of technological achievements (despite its being a young nation) is a history more than slightly riddled with fraud.
 18. The U.S. is not entirely a haven for rationalists.
 In fact, it can be argued that there exists no country in the world that is entirely a haven for rationalists.
+19. The typical American minds their own business but business typically involves many people.